Why Do Vision Language Models Struggle To Recognize Human Emotions?: Systematic Diagnosis of VLM Deficiencies

 \subsection{Long-tail distribution effects}

 \textbf{Real-world data distributions with respect to model performance:} Empirical category frequencies in many naturalistic and web-scale datasets are heavy-tailed and well approximated by Pareto and Zipf-like distributions~\cite{reed2001pareto,tang2020long}: a small number of object categories are exceptionally common, while the vast majority are rare.
-Early in the deep-learning era, computer vision models were often evaluated on artificially balanced datasets like ImageNet~\cite{deng2009imagenet} and MS-COCO~\cite{lin2014mscoco}, whereas modern VLMs are trained on larger, web-scraped data.
-Consequently, the underlying data distribution is often opaque, particularly the class-conditional sampling frequencies and long-tail coverage relative to any chosen label set.
-A class distribution is considered long‑tailed when a small minority of head classes account for a substantial share of all training examples, while the majority of tail classes each have few examples and their frequencies decline in a heavy‑tailed (often power‑law) manner.
-In practice, the analysis of common large-scale datasets, used for fine-tuning VLMs, exhibit long-tail patterns~\cite{parashar2024neglected}.